INN/docs/projects/largo/database-reload.md

 vagrant snapshot take default the_important_safe_thing_to_do
 ```

+To get a list of previous snapshots, use `vagrant snapshot list`.
+The currently-active one has a `*` next to it.

 ### 3. Reload SQL used in vagrant database

 There are a number of relevant commands here.